hpmicro/hpm_sdk/samples/motor_ctrl/bldc_foc/README_en.md

 ## Running the demo

 The motor runs at a speed of 20r/s.
-The following data can be configured by serial console ：
+The following data can be configured by serial console:

 `speed` float, range +40~-40, unit r/s